mlresearch/v226/_posts/2024-04-24-karargyris24a.md

-bibtex_author: Karargyris, Alexandros and Ahmed, Shuaib and de Belen, Ryan Anthony and Banerjee, Bonny and Ibrayev, Timur and Kashyap, Satyananda and Krupinski, Elizabeth and Kuang, Chenyi and Madu, Paul and Madu, Amarachi and Makowski, Silvia and Mathew, Athul and Rolff, Tim and Shi, Bert and Wu, Joy and Zario, Danca
+bibtex_author: Karargyris, Alexandros and Ahmed, Shuaib and de Belen, Ryan Anthony and Banerjee, Bonny and Ibrayev, Timur and Kashyap, Satyananda and Krupinski, Elizabeth and Kuang, Chenyi and Madu, Paul and Madu, Amarachi and Makowski, Silvia and Mathew, Athul and Rolff, Tim and Shi, Bert and Wu, Joy and Danca, Zario
 author:
 - given: Alexandros
   family: Karargyris